SergiiGalai/utils/cloud_sync/README.md

 - track subfolders and their content inside the directory
 - compare files base on metadata or on file content
 - ask you which new or modified files to upload and which to download
-- open source command line tool so your files belong to you (and Dropbox :) )
+- open source command line tool so your files belong to you
 - no need to install (except python runtime and dependency module)

 ### What it cannot do: